shikha1108/notes/technicalTerms.md

 #### Functional Interface:
 * What: (If I have to talk about Fuctional Interface, I can say that Functional Interface) Is an interface that declares only one abstract method.
 Can still have multiple default or static methods, but one abstract method.
-* Why: (The main adavantage of using Functional interfaces) Are crucial to use lambda expressions and functional programming features introduced in Java 8.
+* Why: (The biggest adavantage of using Functional interfaces) Are crucial to use lambda expressions and functional programming features introduced in Java 8.
 * How: (Lets take an example,)
 >We created a functional interface with have one abstract method and additionally static method.
 ```java